monsoonmaelstrom/book2/book2.md

 Amelia leads us southwest, away from the war college, toward wherever it is Peter normally lives when he’s not trying to be hard to find.

 The southwestern quadrant of Branton is by far the quietest area of the city.
 It’s almost all small neighborhoods interspersed with tiny green spaces, where old couples and people with young families live.
-It’s not really where I expected Peter to live.
+It’s not where I expected Peter to live.
 But if I strip out everything that’s happened over the past several months, and think back to the Peter that I met that first day in the pub with Davy, this is *exactly* where I would have expected *that* Peter to live.
 Who knows, maybe the Peter I met that first day is closer to the real Peter than any other version.

 People are complicated.
 Mostly that’s neither a good nor a bad thing.
 But when people are complicated the way Peter is, or even the way that Alex is, and definitely the way that I am, it’s just hard.
 Maybe those similarities between Peter and me are what Alex, Davy, and Liam have been trying to make me understand for a while now.